Winter Advice

 - Use a Deicer -- A floating deicer will keep a hole in the ice also.
 With an internal thermostat, the deicer will heat up when the water temperature approaches freezing and then shut off when the water warms to around 40 again.
 Deicers are an excellent way to keep a hole in the ice; however, water temperatures warm up more slowly than air temperatures.
 So even if the temperatures warm up into the 50's one day, the water may not warm up enough to turn off the deicer.
 Why is that a problem?
 Deicers for a medium sized pond will run 250 to 1500 watts -- that can be a lot of unnecessary electrical consumption.

-If your pond is running this winter, keep an eye out for backups.
+If your water feature is running this winter, keep an eye out for backups.

 Backups of leaves or ice can cause water loss in a hurry.
 Keep leaves cleared out and ice broken away from streams and waterfalls.
 Backups of debris or ice will dam water flowing in a waterfall or creek causing water to be forced out.
 Many times when it's very cold, ice domes will form over a waterfall or creek.
 That's okay as long as the water is flowing under the dome and not escaping.